datanav/docs/technical/hubspot-superoffice.rst

      - "string"

-HubSpot Company to Superoffice Contact
+HubSpot Company to SuperOffice Contact
 --------------------------------------
-Every HubSpot Company will be synchronized with a Superoffice Contact.
+Every HubSpot Company will be synchronized with a SuperOffice Contact.

-Once a link between a HubSpot Company and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Company and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Company and a Superoffice Contact:
+The following properties are synchronized between a HubSpot Company and a SuperOffice Contact:

 .. list-table::
    :header-rows: 1

    * - HubSpot Company Property
-     - Superoffice Contact Property
+     - SuperOffice Contact Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - id
      - ContactId
      - "integer"